schalkw-gmail-com/poker/README.md

 Strait: 5 cards of sequential rank but not of the same suit [S9,S8,S7,S6,S5,S4] Three of a kind: 3 cards of the same rank [K,Q,J,10,9,8,7,6,5,4,3,2,A,JKR] plus another two cards Two pair: 2 cards of one rank [K,Q,J,10,9,8,7,6,5,4,3,2,A,JKR], 2 cards of another rank [K,Q,J,10,9,8,7,6,5,4,3,2,A,JKR], plus a card
+Strait Flush: 5 cards of the same suite [S,D,H,C]  and all must be sequential

 Future features
-At this point I'm not sure what to add onto this in future, but will come back to this as I progress 1 - change up the entry system to facilitate the possiblity to only call the evaluate function on the a valid hand.
+At this point I'm not sure what to add onto this in future, but will come back to this as I progress 1 - The sequencial algorithm must be refactored to a single functions that can be used every where. perhaps this can be
+    a trait or a base class
+2 - change up the entry system to facilitate the possiblity to only call the evaluate function on the a valid hand.
     currently this is being done on each evaluator which can be more effecient by prevent the system to get to this point completely
-2 - adapt the system to handle the joker [JKR] card
+3 - adapt the system to handle the joker [JKR] card
-3 - the integer values of the ranks, should be moved to the Ranks enum for better logical reading, seeing that it is
+4 - the integer values of the ranks, should be moved to the Ranks enum for better logical reading, seeing that it is
     directly related to each rank